US Regional Last-Mile Delivery Network

 Forecast accuracy (hub level)

-Next-day volume prediction, validated over 12 weeks
+Next-day volume prediction, 12-week validation

 82%